 A common question we receive is how can I use my favorite DAW (Digital Audio Workstation) software to record JackTrip virtual studio sessions.
 I’m going to show you how to do this using the most popular and free DAW – Audacity – with some help from my favorite audio routing software: Loopback.

 This recipe will enable you to participate in a live studio session with other people, record any audio into your DAW, and playback audio from your DAW into your studio.
-The concepts here should also apply to other popular DAWs (Ableton, Logic and Pro Tools, etc.), as well as other routing apps like Jack.
+The concepts here should also apply to other popular DAWs (Ableton, Logic and Pro Tools, etc.), as well as other apps for audio routing.

 The thing you are going to need is what is known as a “virtual audio interface.”
 This works similar to a real audio interface (like an AudioBox, Focusrite, or Apollo) but it’s all virtualized in software.
 Although it’s possible to do what we want using a single virtual interface with four channels (a good homework exercise!), I’m going to use two interfaces with two channels each to help illustrate the concept: